 When selling a home, you may wish to use owner financing so that you can attract more potential buyers and make money on interest.
 If you choose to go this route, you will have to comply with some rules set forth by the Internal Revenue Service.
 As long as you follow the rules, it can be a worthy way to generate income.

-Owner financing can take one of many forms.
+Owner financing, also known as seller financing, can take one of many forms.
 Depending on the arrangement, it could involve you continuing to make your normal mortgage payment then having the buyer pay you back each month.
-If you own the property without a mortgage on it, you may simply provide the entire mortgage for the buyer.
+If you own the property without a mortgage on it, you may simply provide the entire mortgage loan for the buyer.

-When you receive interest from a seller-financed mortgage, you must report it to the Internal Revenue Service on your taxes.
+Since you are making a loan, when you receive interest from a seller-financed mortgage, you must report it to the Internal Revenue Service on your taxes.
 When it comes to reporting this type of interest, you must fill out a Schedule B. On this form, you must include information about the buyer.
 This requires you to include the buyer's name, address and Social Security number.

 No Balloon Loans

-When setting up an owner-financing arrangement, you also are not allowed to negotiate any balloon loan payments.
+When setting up an owner-financing arrangement, you also are not allowed to negotiate any owner financing balloon payments.
 In the past, homeowners could take regular payments for several years then get a balloon payment for the rest owed.
-With the Frank-Dodd act passed in 2010, this is no longer allowed.
-Instead, homeowners using seller financing have to fully amortized the loan, which means that it must be paid in regular monthly installment payments.
+The balloon payment would typically fall due five or 10 years after the date of the loan.

 When selling a home through owner financing, you can potentially spread out the capital gains taxes on what you receive.
-Traditionally when you sell a home that is not your primary residence, you have to pay capital gains taxes on the amount in the same year.
+Traditionally, when you sell a home that is not your primary residence, you have to pay capital gains taxes on the amount in the same year.